JAAlvarado-Montes/transyto/README.rst

 Let's detect Tránsito(s)!
 ==========

-**Tránsito is a friendly-user package for doing time series photometry with Python.**
+**Tránsito is a friendly-user package for doing transit photometry with Python.**

 **Documentation: https://**